-We find that corporate giving represents a private benefit of control that reduces corporate investment and financing activity, consistent with free cash flow theory.
+We find that corporate giving represents a private benefit of control that distorts corporate investment and financing activity, consistent with free cash flow agency theory.
 Corporate giving discourages managers from pursuing external financing, especially debt issuance, to minimize outside monitoring.
-It creates preferences for internally-financed cash acquisitions, for the same reason.
+It creates preferences for internally financed cash acquisitions for the same reason.
 These distortions reduce shareholder wealth.
-After the 2003 dividend tax cut and hedge fund activism, charitable contributions fall, while corporate investment rises, suggesting suboptimal investment caused by managerial private benefit consumption.
-Negative effects of corporate giving are pronounced at firms with poor corporate governance that can avoid external capital raising.
+Following both the 2003 dividend tax cut and hedge fund activism, corporate charitable contributions fall while investment rises, suggesting suboptimal investment caused by managerial private benefit extraction.
+Acquisition announcements of firms making large charitable contributions show negative stock market reactions that are more pronounced for acquirers with poor corporate governance.

-Keywords: corporate giving; charitable contributions; private benefits of control; financing decisions; hedge fund activism
+Keywords: corporate giving; charitable contributions, private benefits of control, investment decisions, financing decisions, hedge fund activism

 Suggested Citation: Suggested Citation